DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases: Number and Energy Density Conservation

 \subsection{Radiation Reaction}

-\fref{fig: rad react frac num den eng den} show the the change in number and energy density of electrons as a function of time for the test described in \sref{subsec: ele rad raction}.
+\fref{fig: rad react frac num den eng den} show the change in number and energy density of electrons as a function of time for the test described in \sref{subsec: ele rad raction}.
+Energy density is decreasing with time